Blxee/alx-pre_course/0x01-git/README.md

-this is the 0x01-git directory
+this is the 0x01-git updated directory